-A service may fail because the particular access point to which the DUA is bound is not the most suitable for carrying out the request, e.g. because the information affected by the request is (logically) far away from the access point.
-In this case the Directory may return a referral, which suggests an alternative access point at which the DUA can make its request.
+A service may fail because the particular access point to which the DUA or LDAP client is bound is not the most suitable for carrying out the request, e.g., because the information affected by the request is (logically) far away from the access point.
+In this case, the Directory may return a referral, which suggests an alternative access point at which the DUA or LDAP client can make its request.